bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * Advance the slides
   * Go to a specific slide

 Like BigBlueButton itself, the HTML5 client will be fully open source.
-From the developers perspective, this means you can integrate and extend the HTML5 client.
+From the developers' perspective, this means you can integrate and extend the HTML5 client.
 To support developers, we provide documentation on the architecture, setting up a development environment, and installing on a BigBlueButton 1.1-RC (or later) server.
-We also provide in the [bigbluebutton-dev](https://bigbluebutton.org/support/community/) mailing list from the core BigBlueButton devs.
+We also provide support in the [bigbluebutton-dev](https://bigbluebutton.org/support/community/) mailing list from the core BigBlueButton devs.

 For a video walkthrough of what capabilities are in place as of 2017-05-15, click the image below of the HTML5 client.